 As strange as it may seem, you can happily spend the entire day watching it (with a hot chocolate in hand), getting cheered on by spectators waiting for a giant blue iceberg to crash into the water and float away.
 You just have to see it for yourself!

-For more information on luxury customized vacations to Patagonia call our Latin America specialists on 020 8682 5030.
+For more information on luxury tailor-made holidays to Patagonia call our Latin America specialists on 020 8682 5030.